An Caiseal

-An Caiseal (anglicized as Cashel) is a small Gaeltacht village on the east side of Achill Island in County Mayo, Republic of Ireland.
+An Caiseal (anglicized as Cashel) is a small Gaeltacht village on the east side of Achill Island in County Mayo, Ireland.
 Villages neighboring Cashel include Gob an Choire, Bun an Churraigh and Sáile.

 The village has one shop, one postbox, two pubs, and a number of other businesses.
 It is served by the Bus Éireann 440 once a day in each direction.